dickens-code/top-five-websites/README.md

 Futher improvements:
 + To store and manipulate log records efficiently, it makes sense to store them into NoSQL data store eg. `Elasticsearch` which provides auto record versioning (in case records in `data.csv` may be treated as "versions") and improved search speed (even at large data volume)
 + To improve scalability and extensibility, several features can be implemented via mircoservice strategy/components.
 For example, scheduler can be implemented via Mesos to boost better CPU and memory management.
 Another area is that we can leverage NoSQL data store and build a small aggregation engine to search and consolidate visit logs, then the web app can be reduced to a thin presentation layer of the results.
 If, however, we go onto micro service direction, authentication can be fairly complex and we may have to seek a good way to do SSO.
-+ To remove dependency on MS IIS+ASP.NET, forms authentication should be switched to Owin cookie authentication middleware.
-However, the current implementation of Owin depends on Entity Framework ORM modules which would take me some time to refactor with.
++ To remove dependency on MS IIS+ASP.NET and to support modern authentication features (eg. two-factor authentication), forms authentication should be switched to Owin cookie authentication middleware.
+However, the current implementation of Owin in Microsoft depends on Entity Framework ORM modules which would take me some time to refactor with.